madcitymultimedia/wpseo-news/README.md

 ### 8.3: September 25th, 2018
 Bugfixes:
 * Fixes a bug where the XML of the news sitemap would contain an incorrect publication time when the user would use a location-based timezone.
+* Fixes a bug where posts with the post type of Post would always be included in the sitemap.

 Other:
 * Compatibility with Yoast SEO 8.3